twinkle-toes-happy-feet-bubbles/studio/docs/cloudflare-deploy.md

 npm run cf-deploy -- --project-name your-project-slug
 ```

-- `npm run cf-deploy` runs the OpenNext build and uploads the bundle to Pages; export `CF_PAGES_PROJECT_NAME` (or pass `--project-name`) so it targets the correct project. `npm run cf:deploy` remains as a local alias if you prefer the colon style.
+- `npm run cf-deploy` runs the OpenNext build and uploads the bundle to Pages; export `CF_PAGES_PROJECT_NAME` (or pass `--project-name`) so it targets the correct project.
+If the project doesn’t exist yet, the script will try to create it with `wrangler pages project create`. `npm run cf:deploy` remains as a local alias if you prefer the colon style.
 - The command expects `CLOUDFLARE_API_TOKEN` to be present in your shell.
 When running locally you can export it or use `wrangler login` instead of the token.

 ## 5. Custom Domain (Optional)